alexkasko/openjdk-unofficial-builds/README.md

 Output also will be tailed to console.

-Distributions will be placed into `dist` directory.
+Distributions will be placed into `dist` host directory.

+###Build process under the hood

+ * decompress VM image
+ * create VirtualBox VM over unpacked image and run guest instance
+ * copy over SCP `openjdk.zip` and `oub.zip` to guest and decompress them
+ * attach logger to host's `build.log` over SSH
+ * run build as windows service in windows or using `nohup` in mac/linux
+ * check guest build flag file periodically
+ * on "buid success" flag copy binaries to host, shutdown and deregister VM, start build for the next guest image
+ * on "build flag" flag abort the script leaing guest running for error diagnostics

 License information
 -------------------

 OpenJDK binaries are released under the [GNU GPL v.
 2 with classpath exception](http://hg.openjdk.java.net/jdk7u/jdk7u/raw-file/da55264ff2fb/LICENSE).

-Build scipts were written by me and released under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+Build scipts have been written by me, they are released under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 Other sources and binaries in this repository (cygwin, freetype etc.) are released under their corresponding licenses.